 Heating & Cooling

-The adoption of other technological improvements is contributing to an increase in efficiency for residential space heating and cooling.
+The adoption of various technological and behavioral improvements is contributing to an increase in efficiency for residential space heating and cooling.
 Programmable thermostats allow homeowners to adjust the temperature of their home while they are away.
-Setting back the thermostat 10°F-15°F for 8 hours a day can lead to significant reductions in energy use.
-Pumps that extract heat from underground, making use of geothermal energy, are currently an expensive but efficient method to provide energy for space heating and cooling.
-About 35,000 ground-source heat pumps were installed in 2007.
-However with new government incentives, the market share of this new technology is expected to increase fivefold by 2030, with an average of 90,264 units installed per year.
+Setting back thermostats 10°F to 15°F for eight hours per day—increasingly easy with automated temperature control—can lead to significant reductions in energy use.